northeastern-datalab/anyk-code/Experiments/VLDB20/README.md

 ```
 mvn package
 ```
-Successful comilation will produce a jar file in `/target/` from which a class can be executed, e.g.
+Successful comilation will produce a jar file in `/target/` from which classes that implement a `main` function can be executed, e.g.
 ```
 java -cp target/any-k-1.0.jar entities.paths.DP_Path_Equijoin_Instance
 ```